Making Your Ceremony Unique

 Hand-fasting is suitable for use in both weddings and civil partnership ceremonies.

 This ceremony involves the bride and groom or civil partners, using individual candles which they will in turn use to light one unity candle.
 Family and friends will then be invited forward to light their own candles from the unity candle flame in a symbolic act of togetherness and the merging of both families.
 This ceremony is suitable for all civil ceremonies.
-The Unity Candle Ceremony is often used in naming ceremonies too as a gesture of unity, symbolizing that those present will always surround the child(ren) in a circle of love.
+The Unity Candle Ceremony is often used in naming ceremonies too as a gesture of unity, symbolising that those present will always surround the child(ren) in a circle of love.